Veteran Compost is about two things:

 So, there's plenty of people and material to fuel our growth.

-We have a 30-acre farm in Aberdeen, MD.
+We have a 30-acre farm we lease in Aberdeen, MD.
 We're right on the edge of suburban sprawl, but still work the land and compost.

 The fields around the buildings are home to our aerated compost piles.
 Nothing beats the sight of the steam rising off the piles at dawn.
 It's a beautiful thing.